Transcendent Kingdom: "Inscape"

-In 2015, in Guernica magazine, Gyasi published a short story titled "Inscape," which features some of the characters in Transcendent Kingdom in somewhat different situations.
+In 2015, in Guernica magazine, Gyasi published a short story titled "Inscape;" the story features some of the characters in Transcendent Kingdom in somewhat different situations.
 In "Inscape" Gifty is a forty-one-year-old professor of English studying Gerard Manley Hopkins instead of a twenty-six-year-old neuroscientist, her mother's mental illness is more severe, Gifty's attraction to her friend Anne is more intimate ("My whole body ached at the mention of her name"), and she has no brother.